refaktor/MTL/README.md

 #J4M

 Simple bash/*ix based backend for notes/todo tool for my work.
-Inspired partially by `how I imagine github works`.
+Inspired partially by `how I imagine Git works`.

 On top of it a parser will be built based on ideas from http://www.qwikitodo.com and other prototypes I made.